How do I report a power outage, or find out details about an ongoing power outage?

 To add multiple accounts at once, we've provided a multiple account upload tool.
 Simply click "More than 5 accounts?" and you will be presented with a file upload dialogue.
 The file you upload must be a plain-text file containing pipe-separated values, one per line.
 The file must contain the account number, followed by an amount due from a previous bill, and finally by a Y to indicate whether you wish to register the account for E-Billing, or an N to simply add the account to your profile to obtain access to consumption and billing history for the account.

 Why am I not receiving my E-Bill notifications?

-Please ensure that you are enrolled in E-Billing by navigating to the E-Billing environment from your online Hydro Ottawa account home page.
+First, ensure that you are enrolled in E-Billing by navigating to the Billing through your online account.

 To correct this, we recommend adding @hydroottawa.com to your Safe List.

 If you have recently changed or modified your email address, but did not update your online profile: